Data-Driven Soft Robot Control via Adiabatic Spectral Submanifolds: Open loop performance for faster varying inputs

 \section{Open loop performance for faster varying inputs}

-We plot here open-loop validation results for faster varying control input, with the mean instantaneous speed of $ 265 \text{ [mm/s]}$ for the end effector; the slowness measure evaluates to $r_s \approx 3.7$.
+We plot open-loop validation results for faster varying control input, with the mean instantaneous speed of $ 265 \text{ [mm/s]}$ for the end effector; the slowness measure evaluates to $r_s \approx 3.7$.
 The results in Section \ref{sec:open_loop} were for a mean speed of $125 \text{ [mm/s]}$ with $r_s \approx 1.7$.
-Figure \ref{fig:open_loop_fast}, shows us that even for fast varying inputs, aSSM-reduced models show overall good prediction accuracy.
-Compared to the slower trajectory, we observe the scatter plots to have more yellow-green regions, indicating a slight dip in accuracy, but we expect these errors to be corrected by an optimization algorithm in a closed loop setting.
+Figure \ref{fig:open_loop_fast} shows us that even for fast varying inputs, aSSM-reduced models show overall good prediction accuracy.
+Compared to the slower trajectory, the scatter plots show more yellow-green regions, suggesting a slight dip in accuracy.
+Still, we expect these errors to be corrected by an optimization algorithm in a closed-loop setting.